PCC Election 2024: Lancashire

 PCC Elections

-POLICE FORCE FOCUS: Candidate details for the PCC Elections 2024 in Northamptonshire, along with details of previous PCC election outcomes.
+POLICE FORCE FOCUS: Candidate details for the PCC Elections 2024 in Lancashire, along with details of previous PCC election outcomes.

 POLICE FORCE FOCUS: The election for the first York and North Yorkshire Combined Authority Mayor will take place on Thursday 2 May 2024.
 The powers of the Police, Fire and Crime Commissioner to oversee the Police and Fire services in York and North Yorkshire will be transferred to the new Mayor once elected, along with the Commissioner’s role as the Fire Authority.